 Discover our comprehensive guide to Cycling in the Pyrenees

 The Pyrenees is very popular with cyclists who are keen to ride some of the famous climbs of the Tour de France for themselves.

 If you are not familiar with what is on offer in the Pyrenees then, our comprehensive guide will help you plan everything you need for your cycling holiday.
 The guide includes information such as:

 Click here to see a list of cycling routes available in the Pyrenees.
-We have mapped out 38 rides across five regions within the Pyrenees mountain range for you to explore.
+We have mapped out over 40 rides across five regions within the Pyrenees mountain range for you to explore.